glenzlaoshi/AP-Physics-Simulations/ap-physics-1/unit-6-simple-harmonic-motion/6-1-mass-on-a-spring.md

 title: "6.1 - Mass on a Spring"
 layout: default
 ---
-# Information: Simple Harmonic Motion of a Mass-Spring System

 ## 1. Introduction to the Unit: Simple Harmonic Motion (SHM)